-Subsequent to the certification of the CEQA Guidelines, the Governor's Office of Planning and Research (OPR) published the Technical Advisory on Evaluating Transportation Impacts in CEQA (December 2018) ("OPR Guidelines").
+Subsequent to the certification of the CEQA Guidelines, the Governor's Office of Planning and Research (OPR) published the Technical Advisory on Evaluating Transportation Impacts in CEQA (December 2018).
 OPR's advisory document identifies a potential approach which an agency could utilize as the basis for determining significant transportation impacts.
 Specifically, the OPR technical guidance recommends consideration of whether the project is consistent with the applicable Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
 The guidance aligns with CEQA Guidelines Section 15125(d), which requires that an EIR should discuss inconsistencies between the proposed project and the regional transportation plan.
-For the Sacramento Area Council of Governments (SACOG) region, this consists of the Metropolitan Transportation Plan/Sustainable Communities Strategy (MTS/SCS).
+For the SACOG region, this consists of the Metropolitan Transportation Plan/Sustainable Communities Strategy (MTS/SCS).